-After the operational testing data was collected for the winter, spring, and summer 2017-2018 administrations, post-equating check analyses (with the exception of Literature administered in summer) were conducted to validate the raw-to-scaled-score tables generated using the pre-equated item parameter estimates.
+After the operational testing data was collected for the winter, spring, and summer 2018-2019 administrations, post-equating check analyses were conducted to validate the raw-to-scaled score tables generated using the pre-equated item parameter estimates.
 The post-equating check analysis conducted at item level evaluated the item difficulty estimate stability.
 The analysis conducted at form level investigated whether or not the raw-to-scaled-score tables had changed significantly.